nasa/Transform-to-Open-Science/Module_1/Lesson_2/readme.md

 - Blog posts
 - And more!

 All of these are tangible, scientific outputs!
 Much of our time as researchers is spent writing code, collecting data, putting together lectures and not \*just\* publications.
-Publicly sharing materials publicly makes receiving a citation more likely.
+Sharing materials publicly makes receiving a citation more likely.

 <img src="../images/media/image269.png" style="width: 100%; height: auto;" />